jatuhurrra/VLURes/index.md

 </div>

 ### 🧑‍💻 Authors
-For questions about this research, please contact:
+For questions about this research, please get in touch with the corresponding authors:

 *   **Jesse Atuhurra** (`atuhurra.jesse.ag2@naist.ac.jp`)
 *   **Tatsuya Hiraoka** (`tatsuya.hiraoka@mbzuai.ac.ae`)